johncmacy/django-from-excel/README.md

 ### Build Your Dream App

 This is only intended to create a starting point.
-You'll want to inspect the models to make sure the field types are correct, and you'll likely need to add some nullable fields or unique constraints, and you may need to spin some fields off into their own tables, with foreign keys linking back.
+You'll want to inspect the models to make sure the field types are correct, you'll likely need to add some nullable fields or unique constraints, and you may need to spin some fields off into their own tables, with foreign keys linking back.
 But, hopefully `django-from-excel` saved you time by quickly creating some Django models for you.

 ### Eject